takeshi-iwanari/caret_sample/README.md

-# Samples for CARET analysis
+# Samples for CARET Analysis
 ## How to Run
 ```sh
 # 1. Install CARET